polgfred/startlang/reference.md

 (the 123 is ignored)
 ```

 Within the body of a function, any assigned variables (including parameters) take on a _temporary_ value for the duration of that function, overriding whatever value it might have outside (called its _global_ value).
-This is referred to as the function's _scope_, and it prevents functions from tempering with outside data, and creating hard-to-track-down bugs.
+This is referred to as the function's _scope_, and it prevents functions from tampering with outside data, and creating hard-to-track-down bugs.

 ```
 a = 10